Theories of Pashtun origin: Bactrian origin

 The Cambridge History of Iran: Volume 2 also states the Bactrian tribes to be ancestors of Pashtuns.

 In The Cambridge History of Iran Volume 3, Issue 2 the tribe Parsii are possibly Pashtuns.

 The Parsii were a nomadic tribe, in the district of Paropamisadae.

 Kushan and Tocharian origin

 Accrording to Yu.
-V. Gankovsky the Tocharians took part in there ethnogenesis of Pashtuns.
+V. Gankovsky, the Tocharians took part in the ethnogenesis of Pashtuns.

-André Wink, states that Ghilji or Ghilzai are descended from the Khalaj who were a Turkicized group and remnants of early Indo-European nomads such as Kushans, Hephthalites and Sakas who later merged with the Afghans.
+André Wink states that Ghilji or Ghilzai are descended from the Khalaj who were a Turkicized group and remnants of early Indo-European nomads such as Kushans, Hephthalites and Sakas who later merged with the Afghans.

 Pakhta theory

 The Vedic people of the region were historically known as the Pakthas, and were identified by the Ancient Greeks as the Pactyans, and considered as ancestors of modern Pakthuns.

 There is mention of the tribe called Pakthās who were one of the Vedic tribes that fought against Sudas in the Dasarajna the Battle of the Ten Kings (dāśarājñá), a battle alluded to in Mandala 7 of the Rigveda (RV 7.18.7). dated between c.
 1500 and 1200 BCE.
 The Pakthās are mentioned:

 Together came the Pakthas (पक्था), the Bhalanas, the Alinas, the Sivas, the Visanins.
 Yet to the Trtsus came the Ārya's Comrade, through love of spoil and heroes' war, to lead them.